UniversalDependencies/docs/_zh/dep/goeswith.md

 ~~~

-Note that the particular class of idiomatic expressions called 成語 _chéngyǔ_ as well as quotations from Classical Chinese texts, may not always be recognized by automatic segmentation.
+Note that the particular class of idiomatic expressions called 成語 _chéngyǔ_ as well as quotations from Classical Chinese texts, may not always be recognized by automatic segmentation.
 We use the `goeswith` relation for such cases as well.
-Because these expressions are fossilized from early stages of the Chinese language, their syntax and composition often do not have a modern analysis, and therefore should not be tokenized apart.
+Because these expressions are fossilized from earlier stages of the Chinese language, their syntax and composition often do not have a modern analysis, and therefore should not be tokenized apart.

 ~~~ conllu
 # visual-style 1 2 goeswith	color:blue